-Economics Department is part of the College of Arts and Sciences, located at the center of the main campus in Pray Harrold Building in Ypsilanti, Michigan.
-The department is formally established in early 1960s after the Social Sciences Department was split into different disciplines.
+The Economics Department is part of the College of Arts and Sciences, which is located at the center of the main campus in the Pray-Harrold Building in Ypsilanti, Michigan.
+The department was formally established in early 1960s after the Social Sciences Department was split into different disciplines.

-Economics Department takes the pride in providing quality education in small size classes and offers Bachelors of Arts and Bachelor of Sciences (STEM program starting in Fall 2020) programs at the undergraduate level.
-The department also offers a Bachelor of Business Administration in Economics and International Business-Economics in collaboration with the College of Business.
-In addition the department offers a Bachelor of Science in Actuarial Science and Economics in collaboration with Mathematics Department.
+The Economics Department takes the pride in providing quality education in small size classes and offers Bachelor of Arts and Bachelor of Science (STEM) programs at the undergraduate level.
+The department also offers a Bachelor of Business Administration in Economics and a Bachelor of Business Administration in International Business-Economics in collaboration with the College of Business.
+In addition, the department offers a Bachelor of Science in Actuarial Science and Economics in collaboration with the Mathematics Department.

-The department houses several masters program and certificates.
-The terminal degrees MA in Economics along with MA in Health Economics, MA in International Economics and Development, MA in Trade and Development are well established in the department.
-Economics Department is also proud of offering MS in Applied Econometrics (STEM) in which students are provided extensive instruction in econometrics, and data analysis.
+The department houses two masters programs.
+The terminal degrees Master of Arts in Economics, as well as the Master of Science in Applied Econometrics (STEM), in which students are provided extensive instruction in econometrics and data analysis.

-The department also offers a Combined Bachelor of Science and Master of Science program that students can complete both of the BS and MS STEM degrees in five years.
+The department also offers a Combined Bachelor of Science and Master of Science program in which students can complete both of the Bachelor of Science and Master of Science STEM degrees in five years.

-There are seven full-time tenured and tenure-track faculty in the department.
-Three faculty hold the rank of full professor, three are associate professors and one are assistant professors.
+There are six full-time tenured and tenure-track faculty in the department.
+Two faculty hold the rank of full professor, two are associate professors, and two are assistant professors.
 There are also several part time lecturers.
 The faculty of the Department of Economics has been professionally active and highly productive in research and scholarship.

 Points of Distinction